 Music in the Mountains

-Arrive in Geneva in the afternoon on suggested Qatar Airways flights via Doha.
-Renaissance Tours or your travel agent can assist you with your travel arrangements.
+Depart Australia or New Zealand on suggested Qatar Airways flights to Geneva via Doha.
+Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements.

-In the morning, depart Geneva for Verbier.
-Set high in the Swiss Alps, Verbier is located on a south-facing terrace in the Val de Bagnes, and its rolling grassy hills rise to meet the great alpine conifer forests, while in the distance some of the mountain tops still retain their snowcaps even at the height of summer.
+This afternoon begin the ascent up the mountains to Verbier.
+Set high in the Swiss Alps, Verbier is located on a south-facing terrace in the Val de Bagnes and its rolling grassy hills rise to meet the great alpine conifer forests, while in the distance some of the peaks still retain their snowcaps even at the height of summer.

 The Verbier Festival

-The brainchild of Swedish music historian and record executive Martin T:son Engström, the Verbier Festival was established in 1994, and was deliberately held away from the large cities in which classic music festivals are usually held so as to encourage a collaborative atmosphere between established and emerging musicians.
-In subsequent decades the Festival has grown to comprise the Verbier Festival Orchestra, the Vebier Festival Chamber Orchestra and most recently the Verbier Festival Junior Orchestra, a special initiative of Engström to nourish young classical music talent.
-Along with up-and-coming performers, the Festival attracts some of the greatest musicians on the international circuit – Bryn Terfel, Anne-Sophie Mutter, Garrick Ohlsson, Joshua Bell, Leonidas Kavakos, Piotr Anderszewski and conductor James Levine to name but a few.
+The brainchild of Swedish music historian and record executive Martin T:son Engström, the Verbier Festival was established in 1994 and was deliberately staged away from the large cities where classic music festivals are usually held so as to encourage a collaborative atmosphere between established and emerging musicians.
+In subsequent decades the festival has grown to comprise the Verbier Festival Orchestra, the Verbier Festival Chamber Orchestra and most recently the Verbier Festival Junior Orchestra, a special initiative of Engström to nourish young classical music talent.
+Along with up-and-coming performers, the festival attracts some of the greatest musicians on the international circuit including Bryn Terfel, Anne-Sophie Mutter, Garrick Ohlsson, Joshua Bell, Leonidas Kavakos, Piotr Anderszewski and current conductor Valery Gergiev to name but a few.

 *Single travellers may request to share.

 Room category upgrade available on request; please enquire with us.

 Please see Terms & Conditions for fitness level definitions.